matchID-project/matchID-project.github.io/tutorial.md

 <img src="assets/images/frontend-validation.png" alt="matchID projects view">

-The cheat codes page (keyboard icon) will help to understand how to annotate :
+The cheat codes page (keyboard icon) will help you understand how to annotate :

 <img src="assets/images/frontend-validation-cheatcodes.png" alt="matchID projects view">

-You now have two goals new goals
+You now have two new goals

 - evaluate the precision of your matches
 - build a knowledge database to teach the machine